How to lose weight without dieting (and still see real results)

 We know, however, that for some people, small changes are a good start, but not enough for significant weight loss.
 Others find it really challenging to change their exercise and eating patterns.
 In these cases, weight loss medication might help.

-Juniper’s Weight Reset Programme is a holistic programme designed to help you start a sustainable weight loss journey.
-It includes a weekly GLP-1 medication, like Wegovy, which can help slow your stomach emptying, suppress appetite, and safely lower your set point.
+Through the Juniper Weight Reset Programme, you can access Wegovy or Mounjaro, alongside a holistic programme designed to help you start a sustainable weight loss journey.
+These medications can help slow your stomach emptying, suppress your appetite, and safely lower your set point.

 During the programme, our clinicians, health coaches, and community will support you every step of the way.
 You'll learn about healthy nutrition, exercise and lifestyle choices that help you lose weight and keep it off for good.

-How fast can I lose weight without dieting?
+How fast can I lose weight without dieting or medication?

 To put it into perspective, a slow rate of weight loss is generally considered 0.5-1kg per week.
 This can be done by eating smaller portions or limiting unhealthy food [3].